Disclosure: This blog contains affiliate links. For more information, read our disclosure.

 Can you imagine how much water I would have lost in a month if I didn’t get it fixed?
 You should do the same!

-Repair any leaking water pipe or tap in your bathroom or any other place in the home because those tiny drops build up to gallons of water when you do nothing about it.
+Repair any leaking water pipe or tap in your bathroom or any other place in the home, as those tiny drops build-up to gallons of water when you do nothing about it.

 These days there are efficient toilets in the market that are built to help you conserve water in the bathroom.
 The same applies to water faucets and taps.

 Dual flush toilets come with a double flash whereby one is for solids and the other to flush away liquids.
 Otherwise, we waste a lot of water when we use the same amount of water to flush away everything.

 The same applies to faucets as there are hi-tech ones that only let water out when you place your hand underneath them and then stop when you move your hand.